Actify

 During and 1 week after

-During the retreat, the organizer manages logistics and timing but participates in activities.
-Delegate one person as photographer.
-Watch energy levels — if the group is deep in conversation during free time, don't force the next scheduled activity.
-Flexibility is more valuable than a perfect schedule.
-After the retreat, send a thank-you within 48 hours, share photos within a week, and run a feedback survey.
-Most importantly: maintain the connections built at the retreat by scheduling monthly follow-ups back in normal work life.
+During the retreat, manage logistics and timing but actually participate.
+Delegate a photographer.
+If the group is deep in conversation during free time, don't force the next scheduled activity — flexibility beats a perfect agenda.
+After: thank-you within 48 hours, photos within a week, feedback survey.
+Then schedule monthly follow-ups to keep the connections alive.

 The biggest retreat failure isn't during the retreat — it's after.
 If you don't follow up, retreat bonding fades within 4–6 weeks.
 Schedule a monthly team dinner or virtual hangout to sustain the connection.